 Avoid tap water

 You should avoid showering while wearing your contact lenses.
 Water may contain a number of nasty microbes including acanthamoeba, which can cause a very painful infection and permanently damage your eyesight.
 Swimming in your contact lenses is also not recommended.
-Wear swimming goggles – you can have them made to your prescription – ask your optometrist.
+Instead, wear swimming goggles which you can have made to your prescription – ask your optometrist.

 Wearing makeup with contact lenses